FedRAMP/continuous-reporting-cwg/community_working_group_plan.md

 - Ensure FedRAMP stakeholders have equal, public access to information from FedRAMP, an open forum, and semi-structured opportunities to work towards shared goals in innovative ways.
 - Provide insight into best practices for reporting and communicating security incidents
 - Provide insights into generating, measuring, and communicating uniform baseline key security indicators (KSIs) that facilitate objective comparison across cloud services while allowing for flexible community-driven extensions
-- Exploring mechanisms that enable non-blocking changes while maintaining appropriate security visibility and risk awareness for customers.
+- Exploring mechanisms that enable non-blocking changes while maintaining appropriate security visibility and risk awareness for customers
 - Fostering a culture/creating a framework where compliance augments security instead of being a roadblock
-- Explore approaches to help customers interpret security information and make risk-based decisions using new attestation models.
+- Explore approaches to help customers interpret security information and make risk-based decisions using new attestation models

 ## Membership and Moderation

-This CWG will have a technical focus, and may include stakeholders from all areas of the FedRAMP community, including CSPs, 3PAOs, Agencies, CISA, and FedRAMP itself.
+This CWG will have a technical focus, and may include stakeholders from all areas of the FedRAMP community, including CSPs, 3PAOs, agencies, CISA, and FedRAMP itself.
 FedRAMP will serve as a facilitator rather than controller of the CWG's activities.

 The FedRAMP Coordinator for this CWG is [@JohnWHamilton](https://www.github.com/JohnWHamilton).
 The Coordinator will:
 - Provide general working group facilitation, ensuring folks stay on track with the agenda, and that everyone is able to participate appropriately.